Deseteral/prodigium/README.md

 # prodigium

-Custom new tab page for Google Chrome build using WebComponents.
+Custom new tab page for Google Chrome built using WebComponents.

 ## Requirements
 * Node v6.5.0